 When working with pipe joints, it’s important you first identity the thread sizes and their types as well.
 It will help you finish up the joints appropriately.
 Consequently, you can apply the thread sealant in the right manner.

-Following our discussion, even a novice can simply tell that.
+Following this article, even a novice can simply tell that.
 It’s not a very big deal, just a couple of things you’d have to check.
-And for that, you might require a few tools like pitch gauge, ruler, etc. After that, you just do some tiny technical calculations.
+And for that, you might require a few tools like a pitch gauge, ruler, etc. After that, you just do some tiny technical calculations.

 But don’t worry; it’s a complete ACTIONABLE GUIDE to make you learn how to identify pipe thread size and type.